Alarm Icon

 If the work is genuinely voluntary with no payment for services, it is unlikely to require a Right to Work check, though this is subject to the discretion of the employer/overseer and any other checks or qualifications they may require.

 For example, many charitable and non-profit organisations require police checks for all volunteers due to the vulnerability of their patrons or because the volunteers will work with children.
-Our police checks include a Right to Work check, so you can have peace of mind knowing that your applicant's working rights are being verified alongside the ACIC police check.
+Our police checks include a Right to Work check, so you can have peace of mind knowing that your applicant's working rights are being verified alongside the Australian police check.